joe-broder15/jhu-intro-to-ml-project-1/README.txt

-JHU INTRO TO ML PROJECT 1
+JHU INTRO TO ML PROJECT 2

-Experiment results can be seen in results.txt
+Experiment results can be seen in /results

 To reproduce these (similar) results, run the cooresponding [dataset_name]_experiment.py field

-All experiments and the copy-paste experiment template are here in the project root.

 All data is in the /data folder